 Know the Threats

-First, familarize yourself with the types of threats are out there.
+First, familiarize yourself with the types of threats are out there.
 When you don't know what cyber threats you face, you're more likely to infect your computer or fall prey to a scam.
 In the worst cases, your identity is put at risk.
 More likely, your computer will be compromised by a hacker.
-Rather than spending time and money trying to clean up a big mess later, take time now to prevent the problem from ever occuring.
+Rather than spending time and money trying to clean up a big mess later, take time now to prevent the problem from ever occurring.

 Protect Your Computer

 - Keep your computer's operating system, applications and software up to date.